 Despite these many dangers or perhaps because of them, Romanian traffic laws are very strict.
-Traffic police can confiscate any form of driver's licence or permit for 1-3 months.
-They can also retain a driver's licence by for driving under the influence of alcohol or for causing an accident resulting in injury or death.
+Traffic police can confiscate any form of driver's license or permit for 1-3 months.
+They can also retain a driver's license by for driving under the influence of alcohol or for causing an accident resulting in injury or death.
 Fines may be requested at the time of any traffic infraction, including failure to yield to pedestrians at a crossing.

 There is zero tolerance for driving under the influence of alcohol.
-Police routinely administer breathalyser tests to all drivers involved in an accident.
+Police routinely administer breathalyzer tests to all drivers involved in an accident.
 Irrespective of whether or not you have been drinking, refusal to take a breathalyser test results in criminal penalties.